 California Governor Newsom is currently preparing to join world leaders in Glasgow for the United Nations climate summit and trumpet his state’s bold climate action.
 But we spy one stark omission from the governor’s climate platform: the threat of California’s Low Carbon Fuel Standard (LCFS).

 The state’s air pollution regulator is pinning many of its climate ambitions on a program that claims to reduce emissions in the transportation sector.
 But what it actually does is help grow an industry whose climate-wrecking emissions are on the rise in the U.S. — factory farms.

 California’s Low Carbon Fuel Standard (LCFS) incentivizes the production of biogas derived from animal manure and slaughterhouse waste.

-Promoting factory farm biogas means rewarding and entrenching the factory farm industry — hardly a solution for the climate crisis, and a disaster for environmental justice communities in California and across the country.
+Promoting factory farm biogas means rewarding and entrenching the factory farm industry.
+This is hardly a solution for the climate crisis, and a disaster for environmental justice communities in California and across the country.

-Our petition makes it clear that the current LCFS credit system not only overstates the emission reduction benefits of factory farm-sourced biogas, it also allows for “double dipping” by factory farms as they use public dollars to subsidize digester construction while receiving millions for the credits they’ve sold.
+Our petition makes clear that the current LCFS credit system not only overstates the emissions reduction benefits of factory farm gas, it also allows for “double dipping” by factory farms.
+These farms are using public dollars to subsidize digester construction while receiving millions for the credits they’ve sold.

-We Need to Get Rid of Biogas in The LCFS And Stop Funding Climate-Wrecking Emissions
+We Need to Get Rid of Biogas in the LCFS and Stop Funding Climate-Wrecking Emissions

 Spread the word to protect your community.